 Our French courses offer student-centered instruction that focuses on communicating effectively in French, appreciating the French culture and recognizing linguistic and cultural connections between the French-speaking parts of the world and the United States.
-Visit the World Languages webpage for more information: columbiabasin.edu/learn/discover-your-path/arts-humanities-communication/world-languages/index.html.
+Visit the World Languages webpage for more information.